effectivehomeoffice/effectivehomeoffice.com/README.md

 Both guides promote a strong asynchronous way of distributed work, while we prefer a synchronous whole team approach.
 So, find out what works best for you and your team.

-## Why Opinionated

-Instead of providing yet another long list of tools, this guide contains a short, curated selection of things that worked well for us working from home during the last years.
-Everything is our own and honest opinion, and reflects our preferences, dislikes, and priorities.
-But as we all know, everybody is different.
-So follow this guide with caution.
-Still, we do hope you can find one or two things that improves your work from home experience!

 ## Authors